 Five Ways The New Metro Will Transform Riyadh

 The network will comprise six metro lines – both overground and underground - that connects 85 stations and span nearly 110 miles of track.
-Opening in 2019, and becoming fully operational in 2021, the driverless Metro will cost $23 billion and is projected to carry 1.16 passengers daily when launched, increasing to nearly 3.6 million within 10 years.
+Opening in 2019, and becoming fully operational in 2021, the driverless Metro will cost $23 billion and is projected to carry 1.16 million passengers daily when launched, increasing to nearly 3.6 million within 10 years.
 Here are five areas that will be impacted by the new metro.

 The Kingdom is going through a period of social reforms and the introduction of a mass transit system will advance that in subtle but significant ways.
 Mingling of men and women on platforms has already been discussed, but more broadly it will encourage the integration of people who would previously have been cocooned in cars.
 Only around two percent of Riyadh’s population of six million currently use the existing public transport, but as that increases so will the mingling of cultures and ethnicities.